jASONSDFDSA/Additional-Experiments/README.md

 ## For Reviewer WHHW<a id="WHHW"></a>

 ### For Methods And Evaluation Criteria: M3 and Essential References Not Discussed<a id="WHHW_M"></a>
-The additional experiments here include additional metrics, such as "relearn time," on class unlearning and subclass unlearning, and an additional baseline method, SFR-on.
+The additional experiments here include an additional metric, "relearn time," on class unlearning and subclass unlearning, and an additional baseline method, SFR-on.
 The forget classes are chosen based on the setting in the work of SSD.

 #### Random Subset Unlearning Experiment results on CIFAR-100 dataset with ResNet18 model.
 | Metric | Original | Retrain | SalUn | SFR-on | VGE-BF |